bufbuild/docs.buf.build/docs/tour/configure-and-build.md

 $ buf build
 ```

-The above command should have exit code 0 and no output.
-This means that all of the `.proto` files
+The above command should have exit code 0 and no output (you can check the exit code by
-defined in the current directory successfully compile.
+running `echo $?`).
+This means that all of the `.proto` files defined in the current
+directory successfully compile.

 Plus, you can see some interesting details about the compiled artifact with a few flags and
 [jq](https://stedolan.github.io/jq).
 This command displays a list of the Protobuf packages used